kubernetes/kubernetes/docs/api-conventions.md

 #### Spec and Status

-By convention, the Kubernetes API makes a distinction between the specification of the desired state of an object (a nested object field called "spec") and the status of the object at the current time (a nested object field called "status").
+By convention, the LMKTFY API makes a distinction between the specification of the desired state of an object (a nested object field called "spec") and the status of the object at the current time (a nested object field called "status").
 The specification is persisted in stable storage with the API object and reflects user input.
 The status is summarizes the current state of the object in the system, and is usually persisted with the object by an automated processes (but may be created on the fly).

 For example, a pod object has a "spec" object field that defines how the pod should be run.
 The pod also has a "status" object field that shows details about what is happening on the host that is running the containers in the pod (if available) and a summarized "phase" string that indicates where the pod is in its lifecycle.